 The GAATW International Secretariat (GAATW-IS) will continue to use research, participatory learning, advocacy and communication tools to realise the vision and mission of the Alliance.

 GAATW’s research plays a substantial role in shaping and shifting global anti-trafficking discourses.
-Much of GAATW’s research has been action-oriented feeding local or international change processes and done in collaboration with Members and allies.
+Much of GAATW’s research has been action-oriented, feeding local or international change processes and done in collaboration with Members and allies.

 Members’ involvement in research projects will maximise the knowledge and experience within the Alliance and ensure that research activities are relevant.
-In general, our research prioritises documenting women’s experiences and agency in order to advance global anti-trafficking discourses, strengthens our advocacy messages, creates a sound evidence base with the objective of promoting and protecting human rights of trafficked persons, and expands knowledge in under-researched areas.
+In general, our research prioritises documenting women’s experiences and agency in order to advance global anti-trafficking discourses, strengthens our advocacy messages, creates a sound evidence base with the objective of promoting and protecting the human rights of trafficked persons, and expands knowledge in under-researched areas.

 Overall, we seek to destabilise the dominant perception of women as victims in isolated, crime-centred responses to trafficking.
 Instead, we strive to present a complex picture of empowerment through migration, work, and human rights based approaches.